kevinsuo/vnettracer/README.md

 1, Use the template bpf script to write and configure your own tracing scripts.

-## Configuration

 To configure your tracing:

 > modify the files in the config folder based on your tracing purpose, such as IP addresses, ports, etc.

+To write your tracing logic:

+> modify the script.c file and add your c code inside.

 2, Execute the tracing scripts to collect raw tracing data.

+> $ python script.py

 3, Calculate the raw tracing data and analyze the potential problems.

-To execute the bpf script:

-> $ python script.py